Teaching through Emotions: psychological strategies and resources for educators

 Details

 Teaching through Emotions is a Women Who Podcast award-winning podcast that provides a rare form of relief for educators.
-Rare because it looks at bad feelings and bad behavior as *meaningful* and *useful*.
-We share stories of real-life terrible teaching moments, sprinkled with commentary and a ton of empathy, then show you how to transform those moments into happy endings.
-You also get to hear interviews with remarkable people about their unique takes on education.
-Created and hosted by Betsy Burris, PhD, teacher educator and psychotherapist.
+Hosted by Betsy Burris PhD, teacher educator and psychotherapist, the podcast looks at bad feelings and bad behavior as meaningful and useful.
+Through a psychodynamic lens, she unpacks how emotions influence student behavior and teacher mental health.
+If you’re struggling with classroom management, feeling the weight of burnout, or dealing with the "bad feelings" that come with high-stakes teaching, TTE offers the psychological strategies, tools, and resources you need to stay grounded.
+You also get to hear beyond-surface-level tips and unique takes during interviews with remarkable experts.
+Join us twice a month as we explore psychodynamic teaching, effective classroom management, strategies for teacher support and mental health, and authentic conversations about the guilt, judgment, and joy of teaching.
 Co-hosted by Joe Johnson, long-time Spanish teacher.
-Episodes come out every two weeks.
 Get full access and become a paid subscriber to Teaching through Emotions at [www.teachingthroughemotions.com/subscribe].
 Listen to build up your psychodynamic muscles by hearing about other brave teachers’ wins when they thought nothing, NOTHING, would change. www.teachingthroughemotions.com

 Recent Episodes